fernandobouchet/fernandobouchet/README.md

 - 💻 I´m a self-taught Frontend developer.
 - 🎓 I´m a technical student in programming.
 - 🔭 I’m currently working on my porfolio projects.
-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently improving my React skills.
 - 🤔 I’m looking for a new job opportunity.
 <br/>